 Click here for a sample resolution for use by municipalities.

 - Forest Stewardship -This controversial bill to allow commercial harvesting of trees from New Jersey’s state-owned forests overwhelmingly passed both houses of the legislature in June 2013 after a series of changes.
 The Governon conditionally vetoed the bill on August 19, 2013, citing convern over a newly added provision that would have transferred responsibility for the program from the Department of Environmental Protection to the nonprofit Forest Stewardship Council.
 The Senate amended the bill on May 18, 2015 to authorize the NJDEP Commissioner to disapprove any forest stewardship plan certified by the Forest Stewardship Council upon a finding that implementation of the forest stewardship plan is not in the best interests of the State.

 - Fracking – Both houses of the New Jersey Legislature have approved (A575/S253) banning the importation of hydrofracking waste water for treatment, storage or disposal in New Jersey.
 Although there is no fracking activity in the state at this time, at least three New Jersey sites--in Carteret, Elizabeth and South Kearny--have already accepted fracking waste, according to records from the Pennsylvania Department of Environmental Protection.

 Governor Christie vetoed A575/S253 in September 2012, in spite of vigorous support by dozens of environmental commissions, many other environmental groups and over 22,000 petition signatures by residents to ban the transportation of hydrofracking waste water for treatment, storage or disposal in New Jersey.

 - RGGI – Both houses of the New Jersey Legislature passed a bill (S-1322) in May to force New Jersey to stay in the Regional Greenhouse Gas Initiative.
-Governor Christie has stated that he will veto this bill.
+Governor Christie vetoed this bill in July 2012.